davidsneighbour/hugo-netlification/README.md

 # DNB Hugo Netlification

-This is a Hugo theme component with helpers for hosting your Hugo generated static site on [Netlify](https://www.netlify.com/).
-If you don't use Netlify, you DO NOT require this module.
+This is a Hugo theme component with helpers to host your [GoHugo](https://gohugo.io/) generated static website on [Netlify](https://www.netlify.com/).
+If you don't use Netlify, you DO NOT need this module.

+## Features

 **Redirects:** Adds redirects via HTTP headers.
 This redirection is faster and SEO wise better than Hugo's method of adding `meta-refresh` commands in dedicated files.